Competition between shared autonomous vehicles and public transit: A case study in Singapore: System design

 There is a rich space for all the value combinations of $\boldsymbol{\theta}$, as shown in Table \ref{tab_notation}.
-Each value combination represents a distinct setting of competition markets ---some are realistic and some are not.
-While it is not the focus of this paper to systematically explore all possible scenarios, in this paper we only focus on four specific combinations, labeled as four regulation scenarios introduced earlier (Table \ref{tab_scenarios}).
+Each value combination represents a distinct assumption of competition markets---some are realistic and some are not.
+It is not the focus of this study to systematically explore all possible scenarios.
+From the market organization perspective, we only focus on the five regulation scenarios introduced in Section \ref{intro} (Table \ref{tab_scenarios}).

-In the following subsections, we will show how the indicators of different stakeholders change during the competition process.